ROMAN CATHOLIC DIOCESE OF CALGARY

 • Contact Us

-• The Catechism of the Catholic Church provides answers from the magisterium on all doctrinal and/or moral matters.
+• The Catechism of the Catholic Church provides answers from the magisterium on all doctrinal and moral matters.

 Free and Paid-for Streaming Services

-• SHALOM WORLD KIDS - SHALOM WORLD YOUTH is international Catholic TV station that features many interesting children’s programs.
-Download is free and available on all platforms.
+• SHALOM WORLD KIDS - SHALOM WORLD YOUTH is an international Catholic TV station with many exciting children's programs.
+The download is free and available on all platforms.

-• PUREFLIX (INTER-CHRISTIAN CONTENT) has a lot of content from various Christian denominations that may or may not agree with Catholic Theology.
+• PUREFLIX (INTER-CHRISTIAN CONTENT) has much content from various Christian denominations that may or may not agree with Catholic Theology.
 Nevertheless, a discerning parent will be able to see the great content available on the platform.
 Paid subscriptions are available.
-Programming is for all ages, but they have a particular “kids” section.
+Programming is for all ages, but they have a particular "kids" section.

 Programs outside of streaming services

-• Animated Bible Series (Saddleback Kids) is a sensitive and very simple retelling of key Bible stories, (could be used with Ages 6-12).
+• Animated Bible Series (Saddleback Kids) is a sensitive and straightforward retelling of crucial Bible stories.
+It could be used with Children Ages 7-12.

-• Christian Kids TV is an Eastern Rite Catholic production team that produces basic animation programs on the lives of the Saints and the stories of the Bible.
-This could be used with Ages 6-12.
+• Christian Kids TV is an Eastern Rite Catholic production team that produces basic animation programs on the Saints' lives and the Bible's stories.
+This could be used with Ages 7-12.

 • Larryboy is from the makers of Veggie Tales and tells stories about vices to avoid and virtues to achieve.
-This could be used with Ages 6-12. (can be used until age 18).
+It could be used with Children Aged 7-12.

-• The Beginners Bible is a famous series that tells the main stories of the Bible to children in an easy to understand language.
+• The Beginners Bible tells the main stories of the Bible to children in easy-to-understand language.
 The series is in episode form and includes many hours of content.
-This could be used with Ages 6-12.
+It could be used with Children Ages 7-12.

 • The Donut Man is created by Rob Evans.
-The Donut Man is similar to other children’s TV shows that focus on music as a means to get across the Christian Gospel.
+The Donut Man is similar to other children's TV shows, focusing on music to get across the Christian Gospel.
 The series is in episode form and includes many hours of content.

 • Veggie Tales tells stories from Church History, the Bible and elsewhere to teach Christian concepts centred on morality.
-This could be used for children up to the age of 18.
-New series are available for a subscription at Canadian NETFLIX and on PUREFLIX as of Mar.
-2020.
-Veggie Tales are also available as short clips in Youtube.
+It could be used for children up to the age of 18.
+As of March 2020, new series are available for subscription at Canadian NETFLIX and PUREFLIX.
+Veggie Tales are also available as short clips on YouTube.

 • 100 Bible Stories are Flash videos featuring popular stories from the Bible.
-While the production value is lower than others on this list, 100 Bible Stories features Catholic stories from the Bible which are excluded from Protestant and other non-Catholic Christians, such as the stories from the Book of Tobit.
+While the production value is lower than others on this list, 100 Bible Stories features Catholic stories from the Bible, excluding Protestant and non-Catholic Christians, such as the stories from the Book of Tobit.

 • 3-2-1 Penguins! is from the makers of Veggie Tales and tells stories about Christian morality.

-• Last Chance Detectives is a high production live action series about a group of children that solve mysteries and learn about Christian virtues.
+• Last Chance Detectives is a high-production live-action series about a group of children who solve mysteries and learn about Christian virtues.
 This could be used for children up to the age of 18.
-SEARCH FOR IT IN AVAILABLE FORMATS AND AT VARIOUS SERVICES
+Search for it in available formats and at various services.

-• McGee and Me is a live action and cartoon series that focus on Bible stories and the need to practise the virtues.
-SEARCH FOR IT IN AVAILABLE FORMATS AND AT VARIOUS SERVICES
+• McGee and Me is a live-action cartoon series focusing on Bible stories and the need to practise the virtues.
+Search for it in available formats and at various services.

-• My Catholic Family features the stories of Catholic Saints such as St. Faustina.
-All of these and more are available on the EWTN App as well.
+• My Catholic Family features the stories of Catholic Saints, such as St. Faustina.
+These and more are also available on the EWTN App.

 AGES 12-18